 Symptoms of Contact Dermatitis

-Symptoms of contact dermatitis generally appear in the area that was directly exposed to the substance.
+Symptoms generally appear in the area that was directly exposed to the substance.
 The skin reaction may appear after a few minutes or hours of exposure and typically goes away after two to four weeks.

 - A skin rash that’s red and inflamed